 Dodge Charger owners are tired of their interior door panels warping and, in some cases, falling off.
 The issue has been plaguing owners since the 2015 model year and has continued throughout the vehicle's 7th generation.

-The issue also affects other Fiat-Chrysler (FCA) vehicles such as the Chrysler 300.
+The issue also affects other Stellantis (formerly Fiat-Chrysler) vehicles such as the Chrysler 300.

 The problem is so widespread that owners say there's a huge backlog when waiting for replacement panels.

 And even if you're lucky enough to get one, it's the same defective panel installed in the same defective way.
 So it's only a matter of time before it fails in the same defective way.